codebyceren/LibraryManagement/README.md

 ## Project Status

-🚧 In progress

-The main library features are completed, including book management, member management, borrowing and returning books, and the console-based main menu.
+✅ Completed
+The Library Management System is complete.
+The project includes:
+Book management
+Member management
+Borrowing and returning books
+Console-based menu system
-I’m currently improving input validation and error handling.
+Input validation and error handling
+System testing
+The application was developed in Java using object-oriented programming principles.

 ## What I'm Practicing